-The School of Emergency Medical Services follows the 2009 Emergency Medical Services Education Standards.
+The School of Emergency Medical Services follows the 2021 Emergency Medical Services Education Standards.
 The didactic portion of the Paramedic program consists of 405 hours of classroom instruction, which includes 100 hours of skill laboratory time.
 The skill laboratory experience includes practice on mannequins, simulated scenarios, and innovative teaching/learning strategies to fine tune skill competency.
 The clinical/field portion of the program is 630 hours.
 This includes rotations through several hospital departments as well as ambulance services.
 The total Paramedic program length is 1,035 hours.
+Upon successful completion of the program, the graduate is eligible to test for the National Registry EMT-P Exam.
+This exam also serves as the PA State Paramedic Exam.

-The EMT program length is 200 hours of classroom and lab instruction, 12 hours of emergency room clinical and 10 EMS calls.
-Paramedic class begins the first Monday of the last week in August and finishes in the third week of August the following year.
+Paramedic class begins thefirst Monday of the last week in August and finishes in the third week of August the following year.
 An academic calendar is provided.
 Classes are held on Mondays and Thursdays from 6:00 PM to 10:00 PM.
 There is a minimum of 2 weekends that will be utilized for additional educational course work as part of the program hours.

+The EMT program length is 200 hours of classroom and lab instruction, 12 hours of emergency room clinical and 10 EMS calls.

-Upon successful completion of the program, the graduate is eligible to test for the National Registry EMT-P Exam.
-This exam also serves as the PA State Paramedic Exam.
-EMT is offered twice a year.
-One class begins in November and finishes in May.
-The classes are held on Mondays and Thursdays from 6:00 PM to 10:00 PM.
-The other is an accelerated summer program that starts in June and finishes in August.
+EMT basic is offered three times a year: Spring, Summer and Fall.
+Fall classes begin in late August and finish in January the following year.
+Spring classes start in late February and end in late June.
+The classes are held Monday and Wednesday from 6:00 PMto 10:00 PM.
+The Summer program is an accelerated course that starts in late June and finishes in August.
 Classes are held on Tuesday, Wednesday and Friday from 8:00 AM to 5:00 PM.
-Completion of the Paramedic program is recognized for 30 transferable credits to Penn Highlands Community College.
-The Associate Degree path is a collaborative agreement with Conemaugh Memorial Medical Center and the Penn Highlands Community College.
-The relationship allows an already certified EMT to enter into the college life as a full or part-time student.
-The Associate degree pathway provides the student with a certificate as a Paramedic and an Associate Applied Science-Paramedic.
-Career ladder opportunities provide the graduate the ability to seek a Bachelor of Science Degree at a 4-year college or university.